Optimal Reinsurance under Endogenous Default and Background Risk: Abstract

 \section{Abstract}

-This paper studies an optimal insurance problem for a utility-maximizing buyer of insurance, subject to the seller's endogenous default and background risk.
-An endogenous default occurs when the buyer's contractual indemnity exceeds the seller's available reserve, which is random due to the background risk.
-We obtain an analytical solution to the optimal contract for two types of insurance contracts, differentiated by whether their indemnity functions depend on the seller's background risk.
-The results shed light on the joint effect of the seller's default and background risk on the buyer's insurance demand.
+This paper studies an optimal reinsurance problem for a utility-maximizing insurer, subject to the reinsurer's endogenous default and background risk.
+An endogenous default occurs when the insurer's contractual indemnity exceeds the reinsurer's available reserve, which is random due to the background risk.
+We obtain an analytical solution to the optimal contract for two types of reinsurance contracts, differentiated by whether their indemnity functions depend on the reinsurer's background risk.
+The results shed light on the joint effect of the reinsurer's default and background risk on the insurer's reinsurance demand.